JanZeman/RiderProjectUnloader/README.md

 - It's recommended to close Rider before running the script to avoid any conflicts.
 - You can manually load any unloaded projects in Rider as needed after the script has run.

+## Compatibility

+This script has been tested with the following configurations:

+- JetBrains Rider versions: [Specify versions, e.g., 2023.1 and later]

+If you encounter issues with other configurations, please feel free to report them via GitHub Issues.

 ## Contributing

 Contributions are welcome!
 Please fork this repository and submit a pull request with your changes.